Synthetixio/data/README.md

 ## Services

 * [**Indexers**](./indexers/) - Blockchain indexers using Subsquid archives to index Synthetix smart contracts.
 These indexers are used to populate a Postgres database with raw event log data.
+* [**Transformers**](./transformers/) - Services that transform raw event log data into a format that is more useful for querying.
+These services are used to populate a Postgres database with transformed data using [dbt](https://www.getdbt.com/).